top of page

 Turraeanthus africanus

 Turraeanthus africanus is a single Mahogany family genus/species native to Africa, specifically Angola, Benin, Cameroon, the Democratic Republic of the Congo, Côte d’Ivoire, Equatorial Guinea, Ghana, Nigeria, Sierra Leone, and Uganda.
-It is most known as AVIDORE but also goes by the English names AFRICAN WHITE MAHOGANY and rarely as AFRICAN SATINWOOD.
-It is the lightest-coloured Mahogany family timber being a cream or pale yellow and can have figure.
-Because it can exhibit a range of grain patterns, such as wavy, mottled, and rippled, its timber is used mostly as veneer, but as lumber it is suitable for cabinetry, furniture, decorative items, and plywood.
-It is also used as a tone wood, especially pieces that have figure.
+It is most known as Avidore but also goes by the English names African Satinwood or sometimes African White Mahogany or Blonde Mahogany.
+It is the lightest-coloured Mahogany family timber being a cream or pale yellow and can have wavy, mottled, and rippled.
+Because of its figure it is used mostly as veneer, but as lumber it is suitable for cabinetry, furniture, decorative items, and plywood.
+It is also used as a tone wood.
 Acoustically it is similar to mahogany but brighter.
-This wood species is not listed in the CITES Appendices but is on the IUCN Red List.
-It is listed as "vulnerable due to a population reduction of over 30% in the past three generations, caused by a decline in its natural range, and exploitation."
-It is a significant export timber from Côte d’Ivoire.

 Update 2025.
-I have been told that there are now two other recognized species in the Turraeanthus genus, T. longipes and T. mannii, both of which are relatively obscure and not used commercially for lumber.
+I have been told that there are now two other recognized species in the Turraeanthus genus: T. longipes and T. mannii, both of which are relatively obscure and not used commercially for lumber.

 References: